ssmohanty153/uploadCSVMERN/Readme.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
 3. Configure environment variables.
-4. Run the application using `npm start`.
+4. Run the application using `npm run dev`.

+Run the task2 question 1 using `npm run task`.

 ## Project Structure